Julius Randle's 36 lead Lakers past LeBron's Cavs, 127-113 - WDEF

 Lakers: Ingram was re-evaluated Sunday.
 He is progressing well, but the Lakers expect him to miss at least two more games. … Fans near courtside included Chargers coach Anthony Lynn, Chargers Pro Bowl receiver Keenan Allen, Rams All-Pro running back Todd Gurley, comedians Jerrod Carmichael and Marlon Wayans and former Lakers forward Lamar Odom.

-OH HELLO THERE: With the Lakers up 16 points in the fourth quarter, Magic spent a timeout greeting James’ agent, Rich Paul, and his longtime manager, Maverick Carter, at their courtside seats.
+OH HELLO: With the Lakers up 16 points in the fourth quarter, Magic spent a timeout greeting James’ agent, Rich Paul, and his longtime manager, Maverick Carter, at their courtside seats.

+JULIUS EARNING: The Cavs were no match for Randle as the bruising forward scored 23 points in the second half.

+“I thought he just out-toughed us,” Cavs coach Tyronn Lue said.
+“He bullied us the whole night, and we had no answer for him.”

+“It was something I always knew I could do,” Randle said.
+“I’m not surprised, but it feels good.”

 I.T.
+PROFESSIONAL: Thomas also shone in his first game against the Cavs since they ended their brief attempt to replace Kyrie Irving with the undersized scoring machine.

-PROFESSIONAL: Thomas’ parting with Cleveland wasn’t harmonious, and he showed off his elite scoring form.
-After the 5-foot-9 dynamo rebounded his own missed 3-pointer and hit a key jumper late in the third quarter, he took a long look in the direction of the Cavs’ bench and coach Tyronn Lue – or maybe just at Floyd Mayweather, his good friend sitting next to Jack Nicholson.
+Thomas’ parting with Cleveland wasn’t harmonious, and the 5-foot-9 dynamo took a few portentous looks in the direction of the Cavs’ bench – but he claimed he was only talking smack to Floyd Mayweather, his good friend sitting next to Jack Nicholson.

+“I don’t need to show anybody anything,” Thomas said.
+“They know what I can do.
+I only played 15 games with them, so it’s really not about showing them what I can do.
+The world knows what I can do.”

 UP NEXT